Information for Foster Youth

 Reporting A Problem With Your Attorney

-If you believe that your court-appointed attorney is not representing your interests, you can report problems or lodge complaints to the presiding judge of the juvenile court by using the “Request for Assistance with Court Appointed Attorney” form.
-You may find instructions for completing the form here.
+Rule 5.660(e) further mandates a complaint procedure for appointed attorneys in which the court must take action.
+If you believe that your court-appointed attorney is not representing your interests, you can report problems or lodge complaints to the presiding judge of the juvenile court by using the Request Assistance with Appointed Minor's Attorney form.
+Here are Instructions for “Request for Assistance with Appointed Minor’s Attorney” form.
 If you know your judge's name or department, you can address the letter to that judge and send your letter there.
 If you do not know who your judge is, try searching online for the supervising or presiding judge of the juvenile dependency court in the county your case is in.
 If you can't find out who that is, address your letter to "Supervising Juvenile Dependency Judge" and send it to the juvenile dependency court in your county.

 Another recourse if you encounter problems with your attorney is you can contact the State Bar of California's Chief Trial Counsel and file a complaint for any unethical professional conduct.
 For more information, please click here.

-You can and should be involved in creating your case plan.
-You have the right to see and have a copy of your case file, which includes your case plan and court records.
 You do not need a court order and can go directly to the clerk's office and ask to see your case file.
-If you are having difficulty accessing your case file at the clerk's office, please click here.
+If you are having difficulty accessing your case file at the clerk's office, we suggest you try the following:

 In general, all of your case information should be confidential.
 The judge can only share records with someone who is not a party to your case if it is in your best interest to do so.
 If your judge wants to share any of your case information, he/she must hold a hearing and notify you and your attorney so you can be heard.
 Welfare and Institutions Code § 349